Solifugus/lexiparse/README.md

 	* Include and instantiate an instance of the Lexiparse class, passing your grammar definition and any non-default options into the constructor.

+The sample file "burp.js" illustrates with implementation of the "burp" language.

 ------------------
 Grammar Definition